Powerful derecho leaves path of devastation across Midwest

+In northern Illinois, the National Weather Service reported a wind gust of 92 mph near Dixon, about 100 miles (160 kilometers) west of Chicago, and the storm left downed trees and power lines that blocked roadways in Chicago and its suburbs.
+After leaving Chicago, the most potent part of the storm system moved over north central Indiana by late afternoon.

+“The storm system as a whole is definitely beginning its decay,” said Northern Illinois University meteorology professor Victor Gensini.

-It’s not quite a hurricane.
+A derecho is not quite a hurricane.
 It has no eye and its winds come across in a line.
 But the damage it is likely to do spread over such a large area is more like an inland hurricane than a quick more powerful tornado, Marsh said.
-He compared it to a devastating Super Derecho of 2009.
+He compared it to a devastating Super Derecho of 2009, which was one of the strongest on record and traveled more than 1,000 miles in 24 hours, causing $500 million in damage, widespread power outages and killing a handful of people.

-Gensini said this derecho will go down as one of the strongest ones in recent history and be one of the worst weather events of 2020 for the nation.
+Gensini said this derecho will go down as one of the strongest in recent history and be one of the nation’s worst weather events of 2020.

 Several people were injured and widespread property damage was reported in Marshall County in central Iowa after 100 mph winds swept through the area, said its homeland security coordinator Kim Elder.

-She said that the winds blew trees over, ripped road signs out of the ground, blew away roofs and damaged fencing.
+She said the winds blew over trees, ripped road signs out of the ground and tore roofs off of buildings.

 “We had quite a few people trapped in buildings and cars,” she said.
 She said the extent of injuries is unknown and that no fatalities have been reported.